overextended/overextended.github.io/docs/ox_inventory/Guides/shops.md

 - locations?: `vector3[]`
   - An array of coordinates to create unique instances of the shop archetype at, using markers.
 - targets?: `table[]`
-  - An array of BoxZone settings to create unique instances of the shop archetype at.
+  - An array of target settings to create unique instances of the shop archetype at, using peds or BoxZones (PolyZone data structure).
 - model?: `number[]`
   - An array of models that can be targetted to open a shop.
 Used for vending machines.